Cantaloupe- the refreshing summer fruit

 Materials required to grow Cantaloupe in a container

-6 Points to Successfully Grow Cantaloupe in A Container
+6 Points to Successfully on How To Grow Cantaloupe In Container

 1. Germination of the seeds